The Highs and Lows of Horses… by Tanya Buckingham-Lloyd

-Obviously we didn’t run xc after the poor dressage.
-However, we did go to a BD outing the following week and she won the Medium by some 5% and was second in the Advanced Medium, so it’s reassuring to know she can still do a lovely dressage test!
+Obviously we didn’t run cross country after the poor dressage test.
+However, we did go to a British Dressage outing the following week and she won the Medium by some 5% and was second in the Advanced Medium, so it’s reassuring to know she can still do a lovely dressage test!
 I would have been really upset with how the week went at Blenheim had I not had an awful build up to it the few weeks before; very sadly Skip collapsed and died at home when I was riding him.
 To say I’m devastated is a total understatement and I have to say the following few weeks were just rubbish with my eventing results reflecting this.
 He was an exceptional jumping horse and the truly devastating thing is that he never got the chance to prove to everyone just how good he could be.

 Snip and Edna finally made their eventing debuts at the last 3 events of the season and both have learnt a lot from these runs; I’m excited to have them for next year.
 Stan is back in work after having a sort holiday post his last run.